 I listened to The Whisper on the Night Wind: The True History of a Wilderness Legend on e-audiobook.
 Narrated by the author, the story has a strangeness about it as he describes moving across the remote landscape.
 Every flickering shadow and faint noise in the distance gives the reader the sense that an unknown creature could appear from the wilderness at any moment.
 Equipped with only minimal gear and a night camera, the pair venture deeper into the forest, looking for any signs of the Traverspine Creature.

-Anyone looking for a real-life mystery need to look no further than The Whisper on the Night Wind, one of WPL’s Early Winter Featured Titles.
+Anyone looking for a real-life mystery need to look no further than The Whisper on the Night Wind, one of WPL’s Early Winter Featured Reads.
 The author fully investigates the history and legends of Labrador with every step of their journey, hoping to find the answer to a hundred-year-old question.
 Could there be an unknown species lurking in the wilderness?
 You’ll have to pick up the book to find out.